-We simulated RIP, DBF, BGP and BGP' using IRLSim simulator [26].
+We simulated RIP, DBF, BGP and BGP' using IRLSim simulator [27].
 In the simulated networks, each link has a unit cost, a propagation delay of 1 ms, and a transmission rate of 10 Mbps.
 A link failure is detected by the two nodes attached to it within 5ms after the failure happens.
 Each node has a packet queue sizes of 200 packets and zero CPU processing delay.
 Note that because this paper is a comparative study of different routing protocols, the exact values of these parameters should have little impact on the results.

 In order to study the protocol behavior at different topological connectivity levels, we choose to use a family of regular network topologies.
 A random topology presents a random factor in each simulation run.
 Using regular topologies removes this undesirable random factor and allows us to clearly identify the impact of connectivity level on the protocol performance.
 The simulated network topology is a mesh of N rows by N columns and each node in the network (except those on the border) has the same node degree d.
-There are various ways to construct such topologies, we use a deterministic method similar to the one used by Baran in [2]; [20] provides more details on the construction of these network topologies.
-As an example Figure 2 shows three example topologies for N = 5 and d = 4, 5, 6.
+There are various ways to construct such topologies, we use a deterministic method similar to the one used by Baran in [2].
+Figure 2 shows for a node with d from 3 to 16, how to connect it to the rest of the network.
+As an example Figure 3 shows three example topologies for N = 5 and d = 4, 5, 6.